flutter/website/src/development/tools/devtools/memory.md

 ### Adding user custom events to the timeline

-Sometimes it might be difficult to correlate the actions in your Flutter application code and the collected memory statistics and events charted in the Memory timeline chart.
-To learn precisely what your app is doing to the heap, you can inject your own events into the Memory Profile timeline.
+Sometimes it might be difficult to correlate the actions in your Flutter application code and the collected memory statistics and events charted in the **Memory** timeline chart.
+To learn precisely what your app is doing to the heap, you can inject your own events into the **Memory Profile** timeline.

 Post your own custom events by using the `postEvent` method in the `dart:developer` package.
 The event name must be prefixed with **DevTools.Event_**.
 For example, **DevTools.Event_**_MyEventName_

+To use this feature,
-To use, add the following import to your code:
+add the following import to your code:

 <!--skip-->
 ```dart
 import 'dart:developer' as developer;
 ```

-and a method to post custom events to the Memory timeline:
+Also add a method to post custom events to the
+Memory timeline:

 <!--skip-->
 ```dart